CodeItISR/Python/Frameworks/Checks/README.md

 #===================================================

 ## Example 1:
-## check if the argument if a integer
+## check if the argument is a integer
 ```python

 @check